Improving Continuous-variable Quantum Channels with Unitary Averaging

 \textit{Purity, squeezing and entanglement.-}

-In realistic systems, vacuum fluctuations which act to equalise the fluctuations in both the squeezed and anti-squeezed quadratures will diminish the achieved squeezing \cite{walls1983squeezed}.
+In realistic systems, phase fluctuations will act to diminish the achieved squeezing and make the state no longer minimum uncertainty \cite{walls1983squeezed}.
+Our protocol has the ability to address the issues by effectively lowering the phase noise leading to simultaneously improving purity, squeezing and entanglement through a noisy channel.
 We are modelling this with the stochastic phases which vary from shot-to-shot.
-Presently available squeezed states often exhibit significant impurity, primarily arising from the effects of decoherence and dissipation during their preparation from sources.
-Our protocol has the ability to address the issues by improving purity while minimise anti-squeezing effects and minimally impacting squeezing through a noisy channel.

 Measuring the variances of the output state, given its approximate Gaussian nature, serves as a comprehensive means to assess both output squeezing and purity \cite{weedbrook2012gaussian, ferraro2005gaussian}.
 For a Gaussian state the product of uncertainties is directly related to the purity in the resultant state.
 Table \ref{table} clearly illustrates the significant enhancement in squeezing achieved through the channel when utilising the passive averaging protocol.
-The EoF, purity and squeezing is plotted with number of modes, $n$, in Fig.\ref{fig:Entanglement, purity and squeezing plots}.
-This shows the practical advantages of the model with significant improvements in the output squeezing, purity and entanglement of formation, even for modest $n$.
-The output squeezing is seen to increase by $1.5$ to $2$ dB even for a single extra channel ($n=2$).
-Importantly the effect is more pronounced for larger n.
-The solid and dashed lines, representing numerical and analytical results respectively, are an agreement in the small noise (small $v$) limit we consider here.
-Given that purity and entanglement are interlinked, the channel yields a significant enhancement in entanglement.
+Of particular note is that the maximum possible output squeezing without averaging ($n =1$) is significantly lower than the maximum output squeezing that can be achieved with averaging ($n=5$).